 Spring is the perfect time to do this as you wait for your plants to bloom.
 Repotting allows you to replace the nutrient-free old soul with new nutrient-rich soil.

 Understand that mould, pests, and diseases usually infiltrate in the soul of a potted plant if left for long.

 Create a regular cleaning schedule.
 Dirt never stops to accumulate whether you are responsible for it or not.
 For instance, dust usually accumulates out of nowhere with time and it's your responsibility to ensure the patio is clean.

 On the other hand, dead leaves and branches in addition to weeds are some of the things that you will constantly find in your garden.

 You can clean in bits, but make sure that you make it a habit to remove dirt after a couple of days.

-- Consider the type of tools when deep cleaning: generally you will use landscaping tools such as a whippersnapper, rake, hedge trimmer, lawn mower, garden scissors, and broom among others.
+- Consider the type of tools when spring cleaning: generally you will use landscaping tools such as a whipper snipper, rake, hedge trimmer, lawn mower, garden scissors, and broom among others.
 Ensure that you at least have an arsenal of basic tools.

 - Start with the obvious dirt: branches, dead leaves, and weed are some of the obvious stuff you will come across.
 Start with these before delving deep into other stuff.

 - Repair the patio: you can replace the paving slab, clean the patio, and weed the edges among other things.

 - Prune dead leaves, weak branches, and eliminate weeds: when doing this, consider pruning or trimming guidelines of various plants.